siddhantMulay/TodoList/README.md

 //See it in action!

-(If site shows error of "Page not found", remove '/home' from the URL and hit Enter)
+(If site shows error of "Page not found", remove '/home' from the URL and hit Enter, yet to fix that)

 - [Click here](https://sid-tasklist.netlify.app/home)